 Download the checklist

-Compliance with security and privacy frameworks like SOC 2 is the baseline expectation in today’s risk-aware market.
-For organizations handling customer data, this attestation not only strengthens business credibility but also helps their security practices withstand scrutiny.
+SOC 2 compliance is a baseline expectation for organizations handling customer data.
+The attestation not only strengthens business credibility but also demonstrates that your security practices withstand customer and auditor scrutiny.

 However, obtaining a SOC 2 report isn’t straightforward.
-Because of the framework’s many comprehensive requirements, teams without a planned approach can lose time dealing with unclear expectations and scattered tasks.
+Because of the framework’s comprehensive requirements, teams without a planned attestation approach lose time navigating unclear expectations and scattered tasks.

 This checklist guide breaks down SOC 2 compliance into 15 actionable steps across four phases.
-You can use it to prepare for your first SOC 2 assessment or to tighten existing controls before renewal.
+Use it to prepare for your first SOC 2 assessment or tighten existing controls before renewal.

 What is SOC 2 compliance?

 SOC 2 is a voluntary compliance framework that evaluates how effectively organizations protect sensitive customer data.
 It was originally developed by the American Institute of Certified Public Accountants (AICPA) to help standardize security practices and reduce the risk of data breaches for service organizations.
-It has since been widely adopted by businesses that store or process customer data.
+Since then, it has become a widely adopted standard for businesses that store or process customer data.

-- Type 1 report: An attestation that confirms your controls meet SOC 2 standards at a certain point in time
+• Type 1 report: An attestation that confirms your controls meet SOC 2 standards at a single point in time

 {{cta_withimage1="/cta-blocks"}} | SOC 2 compliance checklist